 Master of Public Health

-The Master of Public Health is a 47 credit program designed to prepare individuals to serve as practitioners, researchers and instructors in the area of public health at the local, state, national and international setting.
-The MPH program offers students the choice of three different concentrations: Food, Nutrition and Health, Health Policy and Administration, or Physical Activity.
+CBU’s 47-unit Master of Public Health program is designed to prepare students to serve as practitioners, researchers and instructors in the area of public health at the local, state, national and international setting.
+Offered by the CBU Department of Health Science, the MPH program offers students the choice of three different concentrations:

 The program includes instruction in epidemiology, biostatistics, environmental and occupational health, health services and administration and social and behavioral science.